data modeling

 While responsibilities vary for data engineers, analytics engineers, and data analysts depending on your team, here is what I’ve experienced in my current and previous roles.

 First, data engineers will ensure data is being properly recorded by front and backend processes on the website and with different systems used.
 Ensuring this raw data is being captured is necessary to collect raw data to ingest into your warehouse.
-Rather than working directly with the data itself, which tends to be more of an analytics role, data engineers ensure the right processes are in place for analytics to have the data they need.
+Rather than directly creating a BI architecture, which is more of an analytics-focused role, data engineers ensure that the right processes are in place so that analytics teams have the data they need.

 Analytics engineers, like me, focus on writing dbt data models that help to transform the raw data.
 However, they can also be in charge of setting up the data warehouse depending on the organization and the size of the data team.
 Because the analytics engineer is working so closely with the transformed data, it often makes sense for them to decide on a structure for the models they are building.
 Because dbt itself is so intertwined with data warehouse modeling, it can be easiest to have the same person work on these two things.